 The District contributes to the Texas Public School Retired Employees Group Insurance Program ("TRS-Care"), a cost-sharing multiple-employer defined benefit post-employment health care plan administered by the System.
 TRS-Care provides health care coverage for certain persons (and their dependents) who retired under the System.
-See "DETAILED NOTES ON ALL FUNDS - IV.
-Other Information, D Defined Other Postemployment Benefit Plan" in the audited financial statements of the District for the year ended June 30, 2020 as set forth in APPENDIX C hereto.
+See "DETAILED NOTES ON ALL FUNDS - IV herein.
+Other Information, D Defined Other Postemployment Benefit Plan" in the audited financial statements of the District for the year ended August 31, 2020 as set forth in APPENDIX B hereto.

 In June 2012, the Government Accounting Standards Board ("GASB") issued Statement No. 68 Accounting and Financial Reporting for Pensions, which was later amended by GASB Statement No. 71 Pension Transition for Contributions Made Subsequent to the Measurement Date, each in an effort to improve accounting and financial reporting by state and local governments related to pensions.
 GASB Statement No. 68 requires reporting entities, such as the District, to recognize their proportionate share of the net pension liability and operating statement activity related to changes in collective pension liability.
 Reporting entities, such as the District, that contribute to the TRS pension plan will report a liability on the face of their government-wide financial statements.
-Such reporting began with the District's fiscal year ending June 30, 2015.
+Such reporting began with the District's fiscal year ending August 31, 2015.
 GASB Statement No. 68 applies only to pension benefits and does not apply to other post-employment benefits or TRS-Care related liabilities.
-At the conclusion of the 2019-20 fiscal year, the District had a net pension liability of \$2,004,846.
+At the conclusion of the August 31, 2020 fiscal year, the District had a net pension liability of \$4,904,053.

-See primarily under the provisions of the Texas Constitution and Texas Government Code, Title 8, Subtitle C. See the audited financial statements of the District for the year ended June 30, 2020 as set forth in APPENDIX C hereto for information related to the District's adoption of Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions and the related prior period adjustment.
+See the audited financial statements of the District for the year ended August 31, 2020 as set forth in APPENDIX B hereto for information related to the District's adoption of Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions and the related prior period adjustment.